aboldguess/QRickLinks/README.md

 # QRickLinks

 QRickLinks is a simple URL shortening service that generates short, memorable slugs in the form `adjective.adjective.noun` and creates corresponding QR codes.
 Users can register, log in, create short links, and view statistics about link visits.
+The QR code generator supports extensive customisation such as colours, size, pattern style, error correction level and even embedding a central logo.

 ## Features

 - User registration and authentication
 - Short URL generation with random word combinations
 - Automatic QR code creation for each short URL
+- Customisable QR codes (colours, size, pattern, redundancy and logo)
 - Dashboard listing a user's links and visit counts
 - Basic visit tracking (IP address and referrer)
 - Admin dashboard with site statistics and settings